 - Truncation errors are due to the dimension of the pixels (or control volumes). - The finer the pixelation is, the closer the numerical solution will be to the thought continuous solution.
-However, more pixels (or control volumes) translate in a higher computational cost.
+However, more pixels (or control volumes) translate into a higher computational cost.

-- Modeling errors are due to the additional equations derived from the closure models introduced to approximate the governing equations. - These models include but are not limited to turbulence, multiphase flows, heat transfer and so on. - For example, when dealing with turbulence we usually use models because resolving all turbulence scales (in space and time), is extremely expensive. - The turbulence models (and all other models) are abstraction of the reality and are not exactly true.
+- Modeling errors are due to the additional equations derived from the closure models introduced to approximate the governing equations. - These models include but are not limited to turbulence, multiphase flows, heat transfer, acoustics, and so on. - For example, when dealing with turbulence we usually use models because resolving all turbulence scales (in space and time), is extremely expensive. - The turbulence models (and all other models) are abstraction of the reality and are not exactly true.
 While deriving these models, many assumptions have been taken. - The models are used to make numerical simulations more affordable while preserving the accuracy. - Before using models, we should know the theory behind them, their range of applicability, limitations, and best standard practices.

 Solving the governing equations in the left figure is cheaper than solving the governing equations in the right figure.
-However, in the process of doing so, we are introducing truncation and modeling errors.
+However, in the process of doing so, we are introducing truncation errors.
+Also, to reduce the computational cost, we introduce models, such as, turbulence models.
+These models introduce modeling errors that depend on the number of control volumes and the model itself (assumptions within the model).

-At this point, we need to find the approximated numerical solution of the continuous governing equations in every single pixel (or control volume)
+- Let us find the approximated numerical solution of the continuous governing equations in every single pixel (or control volume). - To do so, we need to use numerical methods. - And as we will deal with fluid dynamics, we will use CFD.